tshepang/blog/content/misc/blogging with Pelican.rst

 -  The ``build`` directory is where the output of the build process is stored.

--  The ``pages`` directory is where lives key content that does not need dating, e.g. and About Me page
+-  The ``pages`` directory is for any content that isn't blog posts.

--  The ``posts`` directory is where the large chunk of content live, the blog posts themselves.
+-  The ``posts`` directory is where the large chunk of content lives, the blog posts themselves.
    Each of the four directories in there represent a Category, for example: if you place some file in ``arts/``, the post will be marked as falling under **arts** Category.

+-  I host my blog on GitHub, using a service the call GitHub Pages.
--  ``CNAME`` is a file required by GitHub pages in the case where I want to use a domain other than ``tshepang.github.com``.
-What I have in that text file is ``tshepang.net``.
+   ``CNAME`` is a file required by that service in the case where I want to use a domain other than ``tshepang.github.io``.
+   It's content is ``tshepang.net``.

 -  `fabfile.py`_ contains the build instructions, all for convenience so that I only need to run 2 commands, one for the build, and another